Simplifying Life Insurance in India

 How Does an Immediate Annuity Plan Work?

 An immediate annuity plan works by converting a lump-sum investment into a stream of guaranteed income.
-Here is the process below:
+Once purchased, this investment becomes largely irreversible, making the initial decision critical.
+The process works as follows:

 Lump-Sum Investment